 Salted Cod Dip

-This famous local recipe was developed in Nimes, a land locked former Roman colony, probably sometime in the 16th century.
+This famous local recipe was developed in Nimes, a land locked former Roman colony, probably sometime in the 18th century.

-This recipe is for 4-6 persons
+This recipe is for 4-6 persons.

 Here is what you will need:

-Serve on top of crusty French bread or nice crackers.
+Serve on top of crusty French bread.